-- Make sure that the mains supply is of the correct voltage and current capability for the machine. - Make sure that any extension cables used are of sufficient current carrying capacity. - Make sure that the mains plug and socket (if fitted) are in good condition and are of the correct current carrying capacity.
+Assure that the mains supply is of the correct voltage and current capability for the machine.
+Make sure that the mains cable and any extension cables used are of sufficient current carrying capacity.

+Check the mains plug and socket (if fitted) are in good condition.
 If the machine is wired directly to the mains supply then an isolator switch must be fitted.